 In addition to the services provided by an HHA or PCA, a CNA is responsible for setting up medical equipment such as drips and oxygen supplies, measuring vital signs, observing changes in the patient’s condition.
 CNAs are certified to work in hospitals, rehabilitation facilities, and day care centers.

 The cost of home care after being diagnosed with advanced stage illness can vary greatly depending on your state of residence, your insurance policy, and other factors.
-Fifth Season Financial can help you in your financial planning through the Funds for Living and Giving (FLAG) Program.
+Fifth Season Financial can help you in your financial planning through the Funds for Living Program.

-If you or a loved one have a life insurance policy and are suffering from an advanced stage illness, the FLAG program will front a payment on your life insurance policy while preserving funds for your beneficiaries in the future.
-To learn more about the FLAG program please don’t hesitate to fill-out a form online or contact us today (866) 459-1271.
+If you or a loved one have a life insurance policy and are suffering from an advanced stage illness, the Funds For Living Program will front a payment on your life insurance policy while preserving funds for your beneficiaries in the future.
+To learn more about the Funds For Living Program please don’t hesitate to fill-out a form online or contact us today (866) 459-1271.